Ultra diffuse galaxy: Examples

 In 2018, the same authors reported the discovery that the ultra diffuse galaxy NGC 1052-DF2 is dark matter-free, based on velocity measurements of its ~10 globular cluster system.
-They concluded that this may rule out some alternative gravity theories like modified Newtonian dynamics, but leaves other theories, such as the external field effect still possible.
-Detailed simulations in the framework of Modified Newtonian Dynamics confirm that NGC 1052-DF2 is quite consistent with theoretical expectations.
+They concluded that this may rule out some alternative gravity theories like modified Newtonian dynamics (MOND), unless one takes its external field effect into account.
+Detailed simulations in the framework of MOND confirm that NGC 1052-DF2 is quite consistent with theoretical expectations.

 In 2021, AGC 114905, an ultra-diffuse dwarf galaxy about 250 million light-years away, was reported to have almost no dark matter.
 However, this conclusion relies heavily on the galaxy having a moderate inclination of 32° between disc and sky planes, which is estimated from the somewhat oval appearance.
 Using detailed simulations of AGC 114905 in the alternative gravity theory known as Modified Newtonian Dynamics, it was shown that a disc galaxy with its properties can appear slightly oval even if viewed face-on due to disc self-gravity, in which case the rotation curve could be much higher and the galaxy could be quite consistent with theoretical expectations.
 An overestimated inclination is unlikely if galaxies are dominated by dark matter because then the disc is not self-gravitating, so it should be close to circular when viewed face-on.